 - African American History Month is, as President Gerald R. Ford once said, to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”
 Join in the remembrance of the many important people and events that shaped the history of African Americans.

 - National School Counseling Week (February 4-8), sponsored by the American School Counselor Association (ASCA), celebrates the impact school counselors have in helping students with academic achievement and develop social and emotional development.
-(Check out ASCA’s 2018-2019 calendar of national educational and health awareness dates.)

 - The National Career Development Association (NCDA) Career Practitioner Institute, with a focus on "Practical Techniques and Strategies for Career Development Practitioners,” takes place February 15.